willemt/dogebox/protocol/one-folder-protocol.rst

     - if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer.
-After we've processed the whole file log we send a subset of our piece log.
+After we've processed the whole file log we send a subset of our piece log (see below).

 **File Log subset**
 This subset consists of files: